hellohaptik/docs_haptik/docs/bot-builder/basic/business.md

 ![Partner Settings](assets/Business10.png)

-- Upload Business Icon: When there are multiple Businesses clustered together in a partner in a homescreen, you can assign each Business an icon.
+- **Upload Business Icon**: When there are multiple Businesses clustered together in a partner in a homescreen, you can assign each Business an icon.
 Upload that icon here

-- Hide Haptik branding on the SDK: Tick this off to hide the _powered by Haptik_ branding across this business
+- **Hide Haptik branding on the SDK**: Tick this off to hide the _powered by Haptik_ branding across this business

-- Enforce GDPR: You can get the GDPR pop-up on your bot by enabling this toggle.
+- **Enforce GDPR**: You can get the GDPR pop-up on your bot by enabling this toggle.

-- Enfore Per Message User Feedback: You can get the per message level feedback by enabling this toggle.
+- **Enfore Per Message User Feedback**: You can get the per message level feedback by enabling this toggle.
 You can also provide customised questions and tags for the same.

-- JS Configurations: You can change the look and feel of your bot using these options the GDPR pop-up on your bot by enabling this toggle.
+- **JS Configurations**: You can change the look and feel of your bot using these options the GDPR pop-up on your bot by enabling this toggle.

 ![JSConfig](assets/Business11.png)

-- Langauge Specific SDK Configurations: You can make your SDK basic configurations like Chat Icon, Typing Box Text, etc.
+- **Langauge Specific SDK Configurations**: You can make your SDK basic configurations like Chat Icon, Typing Box Text, etc.

 ![LanguageSDKConfig](assets/Business12.png)

-- Platform Deployments: You can choose the channel of deployment here.
+- **Platform Deployments**: You can choose the channel of deployment here.

 ![PlatformDeployment](assets/Business13.png)